mmalekzadeh/privacy-preserving-bandits/README.md

-# privacy-preserving-bandits
+# Privacy-Preserving-Bandits (P2B)
-Codes and Data for Reproducing the Results of "Privacy-Preserving Bandits"
+Codes and Data accompanying our paper "Privacy-Preserving Bandits".

+To reproduce the results, you just need to run codes in the `experiments` folder.

 ## Info:
 You may need to install these libraries: